AndrewDShine/AndrewDShine/README.md

 Hi, I’m Andrew Shine (@AndrewDShine)!

-I'm currently a Computer Engineering student at the University of Notre Dame, in my junior year.
+I'm currently a Computer Engineering student at the University of Notre Dame, in my senior year.

 <!---
 AndrewDShine/AndrewDShine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.